Key facts

 Fee information

-If you are an International student you need to be aware the Australian Government caps Commonwealth Supported Places (CSP) for the Doctor of Medicine.
-This means if you are enrolled in this course and transfer from a student visa or other temporary visa to a permanent visa, you are unlikely to receive a CSP place.
+If you are an international student it is important that you are aware the Australian Government caps Commonwealth Supported Places (CSP) for the Doctor of Medicine.
+This means if you are enrolled in this course past your first study period and transfer from an international student visa or other temporary visa to a permanent visa, you are unlikely to receive a CSP place.
 You would however be eligible for a domestic full fee-paying place.
+Additionally, any scholarship or bursary held as an international student will not be transferred if you move from an international student to a domestic student.

 Scholarship options